marmelab/react-admin/docs/Fields.md

 The `BooleanField` also includes an hidden text for accessibility (or to query in end to end tests).
 By default, it includes the translated label and the translated value, for example `Published: false`.

-If you need to override it, you can use the `valueLabelTrue` and `valueLabelFalse` props which accepts a string.
+If you need to override it, you can use the `valueLabelTrue` and `valueLabelFalse` props which both accept a string.
 Those strings may be translation keys:

 ```jsx
 // Simple texts